hash004/natter.basicVideoCall/README.md

 # Getting Started
 ## Installation
 1. Clone the repository
-2. Install dependencies
+1. Install dependencies
    ```bash
    npm install
    ```
+1. Update .env file with your details
+1. Unzip the video file, `test-video.7z` in the `assets` directory
-3. Run the tests using Playwright
+1. Run the tests using Playwright
    ```bash
    npm run pw:e2e
    ```